Gilead Sciences (GILD)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Although Gilead Sciences hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked.
-Its five-year average ROIC was 12.1%, higher than most healthcare businesses.
+Although Gilead Sciences hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked out well.
+Its five-year average ROIC was 15.1%, impressive for a healthcare business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, Gilead Sciences’s ROIC has stayed the same over the last few years.
-Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.
+Over the last few years, Gilead Sciences’s ROIC averaged 2.2 percentage point decreases each year.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

-12. Key Takeaways from Gilead Sciences’s Q1 Results
+11. Key Takeaways from Gilead Sciences’s Q4 Results

-Gilead Sciences doesn’t top our investment wishlist, but we understand that it’s not a bad business.
-Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+Gilead Sciences isn’t a bad business, but we’re not clamoring to buy it here and now.
+Although its revenue growth was uninspiring over the last five years and analysts expect growth to slow over the next 12 months, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+Investors should still be cautious, however, as Gilead Sciences’s cash profitability fell over the last five years.